ralph1786/FrontEndMod4Project/README.md

 ## Built With

-* create-react-app, React framework for creating user interface
+* create-react-app -> React framework for creating user interface
+* axios -> library for making http requests.
+* moment -> Date formatting.
+* react-modal -> provides modal component
+* react-router-dom -> provides routing to single page applications
+* react-spinner -> provides a spinner component
+* custom css

 ### Dependencies
     The following dependencies are in addition to the ones create-react-app comes with.